 You know, that is the point.

-The president is gonna be in Europe this week in Brussels.
+The president is going to be in Europe this week, in Brussels.

-He's gonna ask NATO to step up and pay their fair share, just like I think the UN should pay their fair share.
+He's going to ask NATO to step up and pay their fair share, just like I think the U.N. should pay their fair share.

-Um, and everybody's up in arms about that, then there are gonna be European left-wing socialist protests against them.
+Then there are going to be European left-wing socialist protests against him.

-And meanwhile, we have record low unemployment in fourteen states, record low unemployment for women, for Hispanic Americans, African Americans, and the the highest labor participation rate that we've ever had in history.
+And meanwhile, we have record-low unemployment in 14 states, record-low unemployment for women, for Hispanic Americans, African Americans, and the highest labor participation rate that we've ever had in history.

 You know, you ought to, for your TV show, have somebody go back to the archives and pull up the size of the anti-Reagan demonstrations in 81 and 82 and 83, particularly in Germany, but also in London.

-Uh but this will be I mean, this puts Trump in my judgment uh in in pretty good company.
+But this puts Trump, in my judgment, in pretty good company.

 But they were huge demonstrations in the early 80s.